 There's also the fiber side of Rise Broadband -- currently available in Maroa, Illinois and the Texas cities of East Bernard, Ferris and Wallis -- which has an entirely different set of speeds and pricing.
 You'll find plan details for both service types below.

 Rise Broadband home internet plans

-Something else to remember is that with Rise, your bill will typically go up after the first year, typically by $10.
-Rise's introductory prices vary by location, so the exact jump might be a little more or less than that -- and it might be slightly higher with some unlimited plans -- but overall, the jumps are smaller than you'll see with other providers.
+Something else to remember is that with Rise, your bill will typically go up after the first year, usually by $10.
+Rise's introductory prices vary by location, so the exact jump might be a little more or less than that -- and it might be slightly higher with some unlimited plans -- but overall, the increases are smaller than you'll see with other providers.
 For instance, cable internet plans from, and will typically go up by at least $20 after the first year, if not $30 to $40.

 Rise Broadband equipment and fees

 Regardless of your service area and the plan you choose, a $10 equipment fee may be required.
 I say "may" because some locations, about 20% of Rise Broadband's customer base, will luck out and get their equipment included at no extra cost.
 Either way, the equipment in question here is just your antenna and the modem.
 If you want Wi-Fi service, you can rent a router from Rise Broadband for an additional $5 per month per device, or supply your own.